 2. Alexandra Battery Park

-Alexandra Battery is named after Princess Alexandra Denmark, wife of Edward VII.
+Alexandra Battery is named after Princess Alexandra of Denmark, wife of Edward VII.
 A name given when he was the future king of England.
 It was built in the 1860s in St George’s Parish.

-As a historic fortification and a small beach to enjoy it’s a fun place to visit.
+As a historic fortification and a small beach to enjoy, it’s a fun place to visit.

 Address: Barry Road, St Georgeโs Parish